dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Casting

-As mentioned before, `Vector128<T>` and `Vector256<T>` are constrained to a specific set of primitive types. `char` is not one of them, but it does not mean that we can't implement vectorized text operations with the new APIs.
+As mentioned before, `Vector128<T>` and `Vector256<T>` are constrained to a specific set of primitive types.
+Currently, `char` is not one of them, but it does not mean that we can't implement vectorized text operations with the new APIs.
 For primitive types of the same size (and value types that don't contain references), casting is the solution.

 [Unsafe.As<TFrom, TTo>](https://learn.microsoft.com/dotnet/api/system.runtime.compilerservices.unsafe.as#system-runtime-compilerservices-unsafe-as-2(-0@)) can be used to get a reference to supported type: